 For reasons provided in this review, you should not trust most free VPNs with your security or anonymity, even if a review found online says a free option protects your data.

 How VPNs Work to Hide and Protect You

 A VPN encrypts all the traffic sent through your ISP (Internet Service Provider) connection in both directions.
-Your VPN app encrypted data transmission is sent to a remote VPN server owned or leased by your VPN provider.
+Your VPN encrypted app data transmission is sent to a remote VPN server owned (or leased) by your VPN provider.

 Privately Use BitTorrent Protocol to Download and Stream

-When using BitTorrent technology to upload and download files, a VPN can be used to mask where torrenting activity occurs from.
-Many apps that stream or download files such as free movies and TV shows use the BitTorrent protocol.
+When using BitTorrent technology to upload and download files, VPNs can be used to mask where torrenting activity actually occurs.
+Many apps that allow you to watch or download files such as free movies and TV shows use the BitTorrent protocol.
 This advertises your IP address to everyone on the web unless you get a secure connection that good VPNs provide.

-A VPN also lets you access geographically restricted services, such as accessing the BBC while in the US or watching the USA Netflix library from the UK.
-Even the best free VPN download can’t be trusted with these features, though.
+The best VPNs also let you access geographically restricted services, such as accessing the BBC while in the US or reviewing and watching the USA Netflix library from the UK.
+Even the best free VPN can’t be trusted with these features, though.

-Can You Trust Your VPN Service Provider?
+Can You Trust Your Free VPN Provider?

-Research reveals that 84% of free VPN services leak user activities, 75% use tracking libraries, and 38% of the available VPN apps from free services include malware.
+Research reveals that 84% of free VPN services leak user activities, 75% use tracking libraries, and 38% of the available VPN apps from free services place malware on devices.
 The money and time invested in building a secure VPN network are not the top priority for service operators providing a free VPN download.

 Who’s Eyes are on Your Data Transmissions?